rstudio/pins-r/README.md

     ## 1          4.4         2.9          1.4         0.2 setosa
     ## 2          4.5         2.3          1.3         0.3 setosa

-A pin is a tool to help you organize your datasets to easily fetch results from past data analysis sessions.
+A pin is a tool to help you track your datasets to easily fetch results from past data analysis sessions.

 For instance, once a dataset is tidy, you are likely to reuse it several times.
 You might also have a past analysis in GitHub, but you might not